-For Strongmen like Trump, Everything is for Sale and Everyone has a Price
+For Strongmen like Trump, Everything is for Sale and Everyone Has a Price

 The news that former president Donald Trump was keeping highly classified documents at Mar-a-Lago, his private residence in Florida, sheds light on how strongmen leaders think and operate and why they are such risks to national security.